sourabhajoshi/django-rest-framework/12_Pagination/12_Pagination.md

     pagination_class = CustomPagination
 ```

+### **PageNumberPagination**

+PageNumberPagination is the simplest and most common pagination method in Django REST Framework (DRF).
+It works by dividing your dataset into pages and accessing them using a ?page= query parameter.

+Imagine a physical book with 100 pages.
+You don’t read all pages at once — you go to page 1, then page 2, and so on.

+Just like that, in an API:
+- Page 1 = first 10 items
+- Page 2 = next 10 items
+- And so on…

 Example : Library Management System - Book Catalog

 This example used PageNumberPagination and individual pagination type.